cjrussell23/cjrussell23/README.md

 =======================================================================================================================================

 I started coding in 2020 when I switched majors from Math to Computer Science.
 I graduated with a Bachelor of Science in Applied Computer Science in 2022.
 I really enjoy playing, designing, and coding games.
-I am currently looking for work!
-Check out my <a href="https://cjrussell.xyz/assets/charles_russell_2022-07-09.pdf">resume</a>!
+I am currently looking for work so check out my <a href="https://cjrussell.xyz/assets/charles_russell_2022-07-09.pdf">resume</a>!

 * 🌍  I'm based in Calgary, Alberta
 * 🖥️  See my portfolio at [cjrussell.xyz](http://cjrussell.xyz)